zendesk/sunshine-conversations-pipeline_triage_intercom-demo/README.md

 In the developer hub, in your app webhook section, provide the endpoint to receive Intercom messages: https://[your URL]/intercom

 - On Sunshine Conversation:
-Setup a webhook to receive and analyse appMaker messages: https://[your URL]/agentmessage
+1. Setup a webhook to receive and analyse appMaker messages: https://[your URL]/agentmessage
+2. Setup the Pipeline in this order
+   - Bot processor: https://[your URL]/messages
+   - Triage processor: https://[your URL]/triage

 ## What do do next?